GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
 - you can roll off multiple surfaces, providing they're not more than twice taller than your character (ex: dumpsters, cars, boxes)
 - you can see additional outlines when using radius-based skills by enabling color blind mode (Settings > Accessibility > Color Blind Mode), making it easier to use such skills
+- you can revert an optimization by selling an item and buying it back, allowing you to optimize something else
 - you can skip real-time cutscenes by dodge rolling or aiming

 ### True Sons